corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-configuration-fields.md

 title: Configuration fields
 weight: 1
 ---
-# Corda: Enterprise Edition  Firewall configuration fields
+# Corda Enterprise Firewall configuration fields

 The available configuration fields are listed below. `baseDirectory` is available as a substitution value and contains the absolute path to the firewall’s base directory.